mandre/openshift-the-easy-way/docs/operators/01-understanding-operators.md

 ## Managing applications on the platform

 Applications that run on the platform have the same install, update, and lifecycle managment problems as the control plane itself.
-OpenShift provides the `Operator Lifecycle Manager` component to enable administrators to deploy optional parts of the OpenShift distribution while still maintaining the operatational benefits associated with operators.
+OpenShift provides the `Operator Lifecycle Manager` component to enable administrators to deploy optional parts of the OpenShift distribution.
+In addition, users can package and add their own components to `Operator Lifecycle Manager` for their own function.
+If the component is provided by Red Hat, a partner, or the end-user themselves, function delivered via `Operator Lifecycle Manager` have the operational benefits it provides to managing lifecycle of operators.

 # Next steps